Ameya041/AI-Mythological-Creature-Generator/README.md

 python app.py
 ```

-The app will open in your browser at `http://localhost:7860` or the gradio link provided after running the app.py file
+The app will open in your browser at `http://localhost:7860`

 ---